 A simple reverse mortgage explanation

-You always remain the owner of the home and can leave it to whomever you wish after you pass away.
+You always remain the owner of your home, which means you can leave it to your heirs.
 Your heirs can keep the home by paying off or refinancing the mortgage balance.
-If your heirs don’t want to keep the home, they can sell it or allow the lender to sell it.
-You heirs will inherit any remaining equity once the reverse mortgage is paid off.
+If your heirs don’t want the home, they can either sell it or let the lender to sell it.
+Any remaining equity goes into your estate once the reverse mortgage is paid off.

-The HECM is a non-recourse loan, which means you’ll never be on the hook for more than the home is worth.
-If the home isn’t worth enough to pay off the entire balance, FHA will cover the shortage.
+The HECM is a non-recourse loan, which means you (or your estate) will never be on the hook for more than the home is worth.
+FHA will cover the shortage if your home isn’t worth enough to pay off the entire balance.

-The HECM is very flexible and versatile, which means lenders can fine tune it based on your individual goals and needs.
-Proceeds can be received in the form of a lump sum, line of credit, term or tenure income, or some combination of all of these options.
+The HECM is very flexible and versatile, which means your lender can tailor it to your individual goals and needs.
+You can take the proceeds as a lump sum, line of credit, term or tenure income, or some combination of these options.

-Many HECM borrowers use the proceeds to get rid of existing mortgage payments, eliminate other debt payments, finance home improvements, or supplement existing retirement income or assets.
+Many HECM borrowers use the proceeds to get rid of existing mortgage or other debt payments, finance home improvements, or supplement existing retirement income or assets.
 You can use the proceeds for just about anything you like.

 How lenders calculate proceeds

 For example, let’s assume your home is free and clear and worth $300,000.
-Because the value of the home is less than the lending limit, the maximum claim amount is $300,000.
+Because the home value is less than the lending limit, the maximum claim amount equals $300,000.
 Based on your age and the current EIR, let’s also assume the PLF is 0.50, which means the initial loan-to-value equals 50%.
 The total initial pool of cash available to you (called the principal limit, or PL) is 50% of $300,000, or $150,000.

 Keep in mind that the principal limit is not your “walk away” cash.
-It is out of this pool of cash that any mortgages, closing costs, and other mandatory obligations are paid.
-Once the mandatory obligations are paid, the remaining money is divvied up into lump sum, line of credit, and term or tenure income based on your preferences.
+Existing mortgage balances, closing costs, and other mandatory obligations are paid out of the principal limit.
+The remaining money after mandatory obligations are paid is what you’ll have available for allocation to lump sum, line of credit, and term/tenure.

 Note that PLFs tend to increase with age and as interest rates fall.
 In other words, the HECM tends to offer more money as you age and as interest rates drop.